SaadJabrane20/SaadJabrane20/README.md

 ---

-> "The goal isn't to know everything.
-> The goal is to become very good at learning."
+> "A computer is like a violin.
+You can imagine it making beautiful music, but you have to learn how to play it."

 ---